Theto123/song-recommender/README.md

 Enter song type from this list:
 ['Happy', 'Sad', 'Chill', 'Groovy', 'Romantic', 'Nostalgic']

-happy
 Enter a search limit:
 5

-We have selected 5 songs by PharrellWilliams for you.
+We have selected 5 songs by Pharrell Williams for you.
 Hope you enjoy them!

 -Happy